 The basic practice of working with the breath is rumored to be over 40,000 years old.
 There are thousands of sequences involving different holding patterns, separated by timed inhalations and exhalations.
 Each and every method opens portholes to varying levels of non-ordinary consciousness, mental and physical faculties.

-Most familiar perhaps in the West are the Yogic Pranayam, which aid the physical, mental and subtle body to prepare for meditation and the Stanislav Grof Holotropic Breath Work utilized in rebirthing.
+Most familiar in the West perhaps are the Yogic Pranayams, which aid the physical, mental and subtle body for preventative disease control and or to prepare for meditation and Stanislav Grof’s Holotropic Breath Work, Leonard Orr’s Rebirthing, Vivation developed by Jim Leonard and many more variations of Yoga rebranded and labeled as discoveries made and developed by Western Practitioners .

 The breath is a two-part exercise using only the mouth.
 There are two inhales.
 The first inhale is into the lower belly.
 The second inhale transfers the first from the belly into the upper chest which then is exhaled in full release.
 This practice is very powerful and need not be forced or practiced with any level of strain.